ToolShedTested

 #3: Metabo HPT G13SE3 -- Best Corded

 For metalwork done at a bench or anywhere near an outlet, a corded grinder is the right tool.
-The Metabo HPT G13SE3 runs a 9-amp motor at unlimited runtime, which is the category that separates it from the cordless options above.
-Battery-powered grinders fade at about 15-20 minutes of sustained use on a single charge.
-The Metabo does not fade.
-Ever.
-Run it for 3 hours at a fabrication bench and the motor temperature is the same at hour three as at minute one.
+The Metabo HPT G13SE3 runs a 10.5-amp motor at unlimited runtime, which is the category that separates it from the cordless options above.
+Battery-powered grinders fade during sustained use on a single charge.
+The Metabo does not need battery management, so it is a better fit for long fabrication-bench sessions.

-At $89, the G13SE3 delivers the kind of metalwork power that pro fabricators pay $150+ for in a Milwaukee or DeWalt corded grinder.
-Electronic speed control maintains RPM under disc load -- so a heavy grind does not cause the disc to bog and then lunge.
-Soft start ramps the disc up gradually, which prevents wheel grab on startup.
+The G13SE3 delivers real metalwork power in a value corded grinder.
+The 11,500 RPM no-load speed keeps it useful for cutting and grinding, while soft start ramps the disc up gradually and reduces startup jump.
 The 5" disc capacity is slightly larger than the standard 4-1/2" format, which means you need 5" accessories rather than the more common 4-1/2" -- a small sourcing consideration, but worth noting.
 For a comparison against higher-end grinders for metalwork, see our full angle grinder roundup.

 How to Choose an Angle Grinder Under $100